jkbarathkumar/azure_notes/README.md

 		-   You could place **database servers** in a **private subnet** that are not directly accessible from the outside world.
 		-   The resources in these subnets can communicate with each other over the private VNet network, providing secure and efficient interaction without exposing sensitive services like databases to the public internet.

+#### Bastion
+- It acts as a **secure gateway** to access other servers or resources within a private network.
+- It's typically used to provide controlled access to **internal systems** in a **private subnet** from an **external network** (such as the internet), while minimizing exposure to security risks.
+### How a Bastion Host Works:

+-   **External Access**: The Bastion Host is placed in a **public subnet** (accessible from the internet) while the resources it provides access to (like web servers, databases, etc.) are placed in **private subnets** (not accessible from the internet).

+-   **Secure Access Method**: Users or administrators connect to the Bastion Host first, and once connected, they can access other internal servers and resources through secure means (SSH, RDP, etc.).

+#### Example Flow:

+1. A user wants to access a private server within a cloud network.

+2. The user first connects to the **Bastion Host** via SSH (for Linux) or RDP (for Windows), using strong authentication (e.g., a public-private key pair or multi-factor authentication).

+3. Once connected to the Bastion Host, the user can then **SSH or RDP** into the private server (behind the Bastion Host) without that server being directly exposed to the public internet.